-- 7. Click the [OK] button.
-The [Route Plan] dialog box appears and the system draws the search and rescue route on the screen according to the search and rescue settings. - 8.
-To follow the route, click the [Exchange to MONIT] button.
+7. Click the [OK] button.
+The [Route Plan] dialog box appears and the system draws the search and rescue route on the screen according to the search and rescue settings.

-Note: To monitor the route the following conditions must be met:

-- · The route must have at least two waypoints. - The route must have no impossible turns. - The route must have been checked. - 9.
+- To follow the route, click the [Exchange to MONIT] button.
+Note: To monitor the route the following conditions must be met: - The route must have at least two waypoints. - The route must have no impossible turns. - The route must have no bad turns. - The route must have no bad legs. - The route must have been checked. - 9.
 To save the route, click the [Save] button and enter a name for the route, using the software keyboard.